 What are Concrete Patios?

-Which is More Durable - Concrete or Pavers?
+Which is More Durable - Concrete vs Pavers?

 Concrete, while it is durable, it is almost guaranteed to crack due to ground settling, and repairs are a fairly-involved operation that usually requires heavy equipment.
 Changing temperatures can also affect concrete’s durability.
 Replacing a concrete slab can be expensive and frustrating.

-Over time, the weather can cause the concrete slabs to sink and crack.
+Over time, the weather can cause the poured concrete slabs to sink and crack.

 On the other hand, because pavers are inter-locking individual units instead of one huge piece of cement, they are a more “giving” environment for weather changes that may cause expansion or contraction.
 High-quality pavers can take heavy loads.